stefankreitmayer/x5_pres2_2018_april/PITCHME.md

 1. Our challenge
 2. About learning projects
 3. Curating
-4. Metaphors beyond search and shopping
+4. New metaphors beyond search and shopping

 #HSLIDE